Maximum and minimum degree conditions for embedding trees: The proof of Theorem

 Now, condition (iv) of Lemma~\ref{emb:forest} is ensured by inequality~\eqref{F'} together with~\eqref{size_of_A}.
-Condition~(ii) of Lemma~\ref{emb:forest} holds because of~\eqref{diameter}.
+Observe that condition~(ii) of Lemma~\ref{emb:forest} holds because of~\eqref{diameter}.
 Therefore, we can embed all of $\{z\}\cup \bigcup\mathcal F'$ with the help of Lemma~\ref{emb:forest}.
 Furthermore, we can make sure that $z$ is embedded into a neighbour of $x$.

 It remains to embed the tree $F^*$.
 We embed its root $r(F^*)$ into $x$, and embed all the neighbours of $r(F^*)$ into arbitrary neighbours of $x$ in $C_2$.
 We then embed the rest of $F^*$ greedily inyo $C_2$.
-Note that this is possible, since by~\eqref{compoF}, we know that and so, our bound~\eqref{deg_R} guarantees that we can embed the remainder of $F^*$ greedily into $C_2$. \end{proof}
+Note that this is possible, since by~\eqref{compoF}, we know that